The International Arbitration Review: Ukraine

 The fact that Ukrainian legislation on international arbitration is a verbatim adoption of the Model Law, and that Ukraine aspires to its uniform application in accordance with best practices, allows the conclusion that the reasonable expectations of users of international arbitration in or with a link to Ukraine will most likely be met.
 In the past couple of years, Ukraine has been among the most active players on the arbitration market, and there is no sign of this trend declining considering the number of investment arbitration cases still pending, and the potential for the dispute resolution market to respond to the current political and business environment in Ukraine.

 1 Oleg Alyoshin is a partner and Vasylyna Odnorih and Olha Nosenko are associates at Vasil Kisil & Partners.
+The information in this chapter was accurate as at June 2020.

-2 Constitution of Ukraine, Law of Ukraine No. 245к/96-BP dated 28 June 1996, Article 9.
+2 Constitution of Ukraine, Law of Ukraine No. 245?/96-BP dated 28 June 1996, Article 9.

 3 Law of Ukraine 'On International Commercial Arbitration' No. 4002-XII dated 24 February 1994.